Gov. Jay Inslee leads primary election results in race for Washington state governor, Loren Culp leads Republicans

 In an interview this week, Eyman said with his usual braggadocio that he would be declaring victory in a speech at his election-night gathering in Kenmore — prior to the votes being counted.

 Still, he acknowledged uncertainty in the election season marked by the COVID-19 pandemic.
 “It’s the weirdest election cycle I have ever been involved with in 22 years,” he said.
-“Everybody is just guessing right now on who is going to vote.”

-If chosen by voters, Eyman, whose campaign raised $480,000, had promised to wage an aggressive and rude campaign against Inslee, arguing past Republican candidates have been too nice.

 Freed, the former Bothell mayor and real estate developer, raised $1.6 million, pouring $700,000 of his own money into his campaign.
 Like Eyman and Culp, he had railed against Inslee’s executive orders, arguing they overstepped the proper authority of the governor’s office.